msa-em/cryo-upl-multiphase/04_characterization.md

 :::{figure} ./figures/microCT.png
 :name: MicroCT
-*Comparison of UPL-prepared SEM and MicroCT characterizations on the same representative ROI in identically prepared half coin cells with concentrated basalt electrolyte cycled to 100.5 cycles at low rate.* a) MicroCT scan of full coin cell assembly. b) Virtual slice from the ROI region marked with red box in a).
+*Comparison of UPL-prepared SEM and MicroCT characterizations on the same representative ROI in identically prepared half coin cells with concentrated basalt electrolyte cycled to 100.5 cycles at low rate.* a) MicroCT scan of full coin cell assembly. b) Virtual slice from the ROI region marked with red box in a), inset in the bottom right shows top down scan of the coin cell.
 :::

 ::::